herbsjs/herbs2rest/README.md

 The `name` field is the name of the route.

-The `id` field is the param of the route.
+The `id` field is a string representing the id field in the use case request and can be used for GetById, Put and Delete.
+If you want to declare the id name dynamically with the entity field id, you need to declare the "entity" property in your controller list.
+The default value is "id".

 The `controller` field is to replace the default controller.